 The Carnivore’s Digestive Tract

 Dogs and cats will be a host of Salmonella bacteria regardless of the diet they consume.
 Pets are natural hosts for a wide range of Salmonella species and humans are more likely to become sick from Salmonella than pets.

-“But there have been recalls on dog and cat food due to Salmonella outbreaks!”
+“But there have been recalls on raw dog and cat food due to Salmonella!”

-A dog’s and cat’s digestive system has a unique way of preventing and fighting against pathogenic Salmonella.
-There are two main factors – pH level of the stomach and the incubation period of Salmonella.
+A dog’s and cat’s digestive system has a unique way of preventing and fighting against pathogenic bacteria such as Salmonella.
+There are two main factors – the stomach’s pH level and the incubation period of Salmonella.
 Pet parents often observe these factors at work when their pet remains healthy regardless of the pet’s dietary indiscretions, such as consuming feces or rotten carcasses.

-However, this isn’t to say it is impossible for a dog to become sick from pathogenic Salmonella.
-Healthy dogs and cats have the necessary tools to withstand salmonellosis.
-If a dog or cat has a compromised immune system, it is possible they could contract Salmonella.
-The chances are small and rarely happen when a healthy gut flora is maintained.
+This isn’t to say that it is impossible for a dog or cat to become sick from pathogenic Salmonella.
+However, healthy dogs and cats should have the necessary tools to prevent salmonellosis.
+If a dog or cat has a compromised immune system it is possible they could contract Salmonella.
+The chances are small and salmonellosis is rare when a healthy gut flora is maintained.

 Healthy Digestive System

-Supporting the digestive system and gut flora promotes healthy immune function.
+Supporting the digestive system and gut flora helps to promote healthy immune function.
 An estimated 70% to 80% of immune cells are located in the digestive tract.
 Beneficial bacteria found within the colon is an additional protective measure against ingested pathogens.
 A balanced diet of raw, fresh foods is a major component to building and supporting a healthy intestinal microbiome.

-Probiotics support the colonization of healthy bacteria in the colon and help fight against pathogenic Salmonella.
-Probiotics can be provided in a few different ways, including feeding fermented vegetables, kefir, or dietary supplements.
+Probiotics also support the colonization of healthy bacteria in the colon and help fight against pathogenic Salmonella.
+Probiotics can be provided in a few different ways.
+This includes feeding fermented vegetables, kefir, or commercial probiotic supplements.

-There is no such thing as sterile raw food, it will contain bacteria just like there are bacteria that make up every human’s digestive tract.
-The important take away is to understand there is a difference between harmless, beneficial, and harmful bacteria strains.
+Bacteria is everywhere.
+Fresh food is not sterile and will contain bacteria just like there are bacteria that make up every human’s digestive tract.
+The important take away is to understand the difference between harmless, beneficial, and harmful bacteria.

-Additionally, always remember to follow basic food handling safety guidelines and feed foods to support a healthy immune system.
+Additionally, always remember to follow basic food handling safety guidelines and feed fresh foods to support a healthy immune system.
 Dogs, cats, and humans alike can contract illness from Salmonella-contaminated foods.
-However, it is important to remember a dog and cat with a healthy immune system has an extremely low chance of becoming sick from Salmonella.
+However, it is important to remember that a dog or cat with a healthy immune system has an extremely low chance of becoming sick from Salmonella.